minerbadd/MUSE/data/muse/MiningMUSE.md

 As indicated, there's not much there there in plan prototypes.
 Look, for example, at the prototype <a href="code/plans/cane.html" target="_blank"> plans/cane</a> file for <a href="code/fields/cane.html" target="_blank"> fields/cane</a>.

 The other fields files for farming are similarly conceived: <a href="code/fields/crop.html" target="_blank"> crop</a>,<a href="code/fields/tree.html" target="_blank"> tree</a>, and <a href="code/fields/pen.html" target="_blank"> pen</a>.
-They make use of `plans` prototypes that look much like what we've already looked at: <a href="code/plans/crop.html" target="_blank"> crop </a>, <a href="code/plans/tree.html" target="_blank"> tree </a>, <a href="code/plans/quarry.html" target="_blank"> quarry</a>, <a href="code/plans/layer.html" target="_blank"> layer</a>, and <a href="code/plans/till.html" target="_blank"> till</a>.
+They make use of `plans` prototypes that look much like the one we've already seen: <a href="code/plans/crop.html" target="_blank"> crop </a>, <a href="code/plans/tree.html" target="_blank"> tree </a>, <a href="code/plans/quarry.html" target="_blank"> quarry</a>, <a href="code/plans/layer.html" target="_blank"> layer</a>, <a href="code/plans/till.html" target="_blank"> till</a>, and <a href="code/plans/path.html" target="_blank"> path</a>.

+The `path` plan prototype is used to traverse the path for a `range` without doing anything else.
+In the game it provides a way to be a bit more confident that turtles will be doing what you expect when they work the fields.
+As you may have already seen, it's also exposed as a remote field operation as a call to `field.make` by `lib/net`.

+The plan prototype files are all a little different just the same.
 This commonality can lead to an unfortunate amount of ill considered boilerplate.
 The good news is that it's easy to produce new uses of the framework.
 The bad news is that it's easy to produce mindless stuff that almost works.

-There's one more plan file, <a href="code/plans/path.html" target="_blank"> path</a>.
-It's used to traverse the path for a `range` without doing anything else.
-In the game it provides a way to be a bit more confident that turtles will be doing what you expect when they work the fields.
-As you may have already seen, it's also exposed as a remote field operation as a call to `field.make` by `lib/net`.

 <a href="drawings/07Frameworks.pdf" target="_blank"> <IMG SRC="drawings/07Frameworks.png" ALIGN="right" vspace = "10" hspace="10"/></a>